RTIInternational/metaxcan-pipeline/README.md

 If you want to see real-time status of what jobs are getting run, navigate to the batch console on AWS and click on the **DefaultGenomicsQueue** to get a real-time readout of running jobs.

+#### What happens if my server job seems 'stuck?'
+The cromwell server is currently a small instance.
+Lots of jobs running simultaenously can cause the server to run out of heap space.
+You'll know your job is stuck because AWS batch will have no jobs queue/submitted/running but your analysis is halfway done or hasn't started.

+The quick fix is to reboot the cromwell instance.

+1. Reboot the 'cromwell-server' instance from the EC2 dashboard

+2. ssh into to cromwell-server once EC2 is rebooted

+        ssh -L localhost:8000:localhost:8000 ec2-user@54.175.125.189
+3. Open a new screen session called Cromwell

+        screen -S Cromwell

+4. Re-start the cromwell server

+        bash ./run_cromwell_server.sh

+5. Close out of terminal.
+Cromwell server will be running in the background now and is live for new submissions.

+If you want to check the output of Cromwell Server as it runs (say to check for a heap overflow error), ssh and run:

+        screen -r Cromwell

+This is another way to check if the server has run out of heap space.

 ### Setting your input parameters